This page contains affiliate links. For more information please read my Disclosure Policy.

 - Acid – The standard for mayonnaise is lemon juice, and I do recommend it if making a standard mayo.
 I didn’t have any, which is why I used golden balsamic vinegar.
 It’s necessary to brighten the flavor of the fat, but it’s a small amount.
 Feel free to use white wine vinegar or lemon juice if you don’t have golden balsamic.

-- Dijon Mustard – For both flavor and stability, mustard is important for keeping the emulsion stable.
+- Dijon Mustard – Mustard is important for keeping the emulsion stable and providing flavor.

 - Parsley – Just for a little fresh, herbaceous flavor and some lovely color, a touch of parsley is perfect.